In coma since 2015 after injury in anti-terror op, Territorial Army officer dies in Jalandhar | Law-Order

 Natt was posted with the 160 Infantry Battalion of the Territorial Army at the time of the encounter in November 2015.
 He was leading a combing operation against terrorists holed up in a densely forested area of Manigah in Kupwara when he was injured, they said.

 ''During the search, the officer along with his party approached the location of the terrorists.
-Suddenly, he was charged by a fidayeen and grievously injured.
+Suddenly, he was charged at by a 'fidayeen' and grievously injured.
 However, despite his injuries and without any concern for his safety, he advanced towards the terrorist's location and eliminated him,'' an official said.

 ''In line with the armed forces' rich legacy of honouring its fallen heroes, Kupwara Terriers organised a wreath-laying ceremony at Patahirri Garrison, Kupwara, to commemorate and honour the sacrifice and martyrdom of Late Lt Col K S Natt,'' he said.